User's Guide: HSM Gateway

 4.1 Create a key in HSM Group

-You can either generate a key or import a key in a configured HSM.
+You can either generate a key, import, or copy a key in a configured HSM.

 • Generate a key: This action will generate the configured key type in the configured HSM directly and will be represented as a virtual key in the corresponding HSM group.